mar2ndx/mar2ndx.github.io/source/_posts/2025-04-29-Postgres-data-type-varchar-vs-bytea.md

 I need to store some hash value with SHA-256 encryption.

 > SHA-256
+>
+> a cryptographic hash function that produces a **256-bit hash value** from any input data.

-What Data Type should I use?
+Whatr Data Type should I use?

-## varchar(64)
+## Calculation

-Each character is stored as 1 byte (if using standard ASCII/UTF-8).
-Total bytes: 64 bytes (= 512 bits).

-This is more than needed to store the true SHA-256 hash, since the original hash is only 32 bytes (256 bits).

-The overhead comes from encoding as hex.
+Base-16 = 十六进制 = Hexadecimal

+Each hex digit can have 16 possible values (0-9, A-F), represented by 4 bits (2^4 = 16).

+So, to store a 256-bit hash value, we need 32 bytes * 8 = 256-bit.

-## bytea
+## BYTEA

-for PostgreSQL, this is raw output of SHA-256, it is exactly 32 bytes.
+For PostgreSQL raw output of SHA-256, it's exactly 32 bytes.
 Total bits: 32 × 8 = 256 bits.

-This is as compact as possible, no extra storage overhead for encoding.
+This is clean and compact, no storage overhead.

+## VARCHAR(64)

+When storing hex string as text (e.g., "b1a89231..."), each char is a digit (using standard ASCII/UTF-8).

+So a 64-character hex string is 64 bytes.
+Thus VARCHAR(64)

 # Conclusion

-bytea: Use for best storage efficiency.
+BYTEA: Use for best storage efficiency.
 Store the plain binary hash.
+(32bytes)

-varchar(64): Use if you absolutely need a hex string for human readability or simple debugging, but it consumes twice the space.
+VARCHAR(64): if you need a hex string for human readability, it consumes twice the space.
+(64bytes)

----

-When you store a hex string as text (e.g., "b1a89231..."), each character is a hex digit.
-If the string is plain ASCII (which is always the case for hex: only 0-9, A-F), each character is 1 byte in almost all encodings (including UTF-8, ASCII, Latin1).

-UTF-8 stores ASCII characters in 1 byte per character, so a 64-character hex string is 64 bytes (when encoded/saved).